syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 #endregion

 marker.AddVariable("Reports", GetDataTable());

-//Process the markers in the template.
+//Process the markers in the template marker.ApplyMarkers();

-marker.ApplyMarkers();

 #endregion